-Every raised panel outdoor shutter that we build for our customers is made to order from the finest grades of solid lumber that are available.
-We are especially careful with the boards that will become panels as the raised panels themselves are actually composed of multiple boards which are glued together with a precision machined spline joint, and then glued and sealed with a specially formulated exterior wood glue.
+Every raised panel shutter that we build for our customers is made to order from the finest grades of solid SpanishCedar lumber that are available.
+We are especially careful with the stock that will become panels as the raised panels themselves are actually composed of multiple boards which are held together with a precision machined spline joint, and then glued and sealed with a specially formulated exterior wood glue.
 Each board is hand selected for the job by our state of the art software and expert craftsman.
-Estate Millwork does one hundred percent of the sawing, dimensioning and machining of our lumber so that we can keep the tightest control of quality.
+Estate Millwork does one hundred percent of the sawing, dimensioning and machining of our SpanishCedar lumber so that we can keep the tightest control of quality.